 The writing/producing/directing team of Gilliat and Launder, and their 40 some films, are probably responsible for the image most of us have of British humour.
 Humour in the face of adversity and absurdity - that stiff upper lip resourcefulness and ready wit to which we would all like to claim ownership.
 It's an amazing partnership beginning with the screenplay for The Lady Vanishes through to Oh, Mr. Porter! for Will Hay, the Inspector Hornleigh series, Geordie, Green for Danger, The Smallest Show on Earth, The Belles of St. Trinians plus sequels, and more.
 If laughter is indeed the best medicine then Sidney Gilliat and Frank Launder were the world's pharmacists.

-Frank Launder collaborated with John Dighton, screenwriter of The Man in the White Suit, Went the Day Well? and Roman Holiday, in bringing his 1948 stage hit, starring Margaret Rutherford, The Happiest Days of Your Life to the screen.
+Frank Launder collaborated with John Dighton, screenwriter of The Man in the White Suit and Went the Day Well? in bringing his 1948 stage hit, starring Margaret Rutherford, The Happiest Days of Your Life to the screen.

 Mythology tells us that the happiest days of your life are your school days and while that may be true for some, the staff of a boy's school in rural England, Nutbourne College, exemplified by teacher Mr. Briggs played by Richard Wattis, does not agree wholeheartedly with that sentiment.
 In fact, Briggs keeps up a sarcastic running commentary about everything that occurs at benighted Nutbourne.
 "Benighted", you ask?
 Well, the college is a bit seedy, as is its Games Master played by Guy Middleton.
 The Headmaster, one Wetherby Pond played by Alastair Sim, is hoping soon to see the last of dear old Nutbourne.
 Much to the amazement of his fellows, Pond has been short-listed for the position of Headmaster at Harlingham.
 "That's a good school!"